-- Refractometer: Specific Gravity SG, Concentration in parts per thousand ppt - Hydrometer: Concentration in parts per thousand ppt, Specific Gravity SG - Electrical Conductivity μS/cm - Total Dissolved Solids ppm (mg/L) - Backup equipment should be available for all life support/filtration system equipment and emergency power should be available to power the equipment during a power outage. - Facilities that use outdoor ponds for producing or holding aquatic life must have methods to manage the ponds during extreme weather conditions. - Outdoor ponds/aquatic life must not be able to enter or flow into local surface water. - Ideally, the water source for outdoor ponds should be from well water and not surface water.
+- Hydrometer: Concentration in parts per thousand ppt, Specific Gravity SG - Electrical Conductivity μS/cm - Total Dissolved Solids ppm (mg/L) - Backup equipment must be available for all life support/filtration system equipment and emergency power must be available to power the equipment during a power outage. - Facilities that use outdoor ponds for producing or holding aquatic life must have methods to manage the ponds during extreme weather conditions. - Outdoor ponds/aquatic life must not be able to enter or flow into local surface water. - Ideally, the water source for outdoor ponds must be from well water and not surface water.